Samsung Messages Keeps Stopping? 10 Fixes That Work

 Conclusion

-“Samsung Messages keeps stopping” feels serious because it blocks your texting, but it’s almost always a simple software issue — a corrupted cache, an overloaded thread, or an outdated app.
-Clearing the cache fixes most cases instantly and never touches your messages; for the heavier fixes, a quick backup keeps your texts safe.
+“Samsung Messages keeps stopping” feels serious because it blocks your texting, but it’s almost always a simple software issue: a corrupted cache, an overloaded thread, or an outdated app.
+Clearing the cache fixes most cases instantly and never touches your messages.
+For the heavier fixes, a quick backup keeps your texts safe.
 And if the app keeps failing, switching to Google Messages is a painless permanent option.

-If your phone is showing other Galaxy crashes too, our guides on com.android.systemui keeps stopping, Samsung Keyboard keeps stopping, and Android System WebView keeps stopping cover the related One UI and app crashes — they often share the same cache-and-update root causes.
+If your phone is showing other Galaxy crashes too, our guides on com.android.systemui keeps stopping, Samsung Keyboard keeps stopping, and Android System WebView keeps stopping cover the related One UI and app crashes.
+They often share the same cache-and-update root causes.